MISSION: “To provide a Christian environment in which God calls all His children to develop and use their gifts for joyful service in His kingdom.”

 Privacy Note: As a school we need to balance the school's responsibility for maintaining order, discipline, and a safe environment on one hand, with that of the student's legitimate rights of freedom and liberty on the other.
 Parents and students need to know that it is a matter of law that student lockers and desks are school property and remain, at all times, under the control of the school and students should have no expectation of privacy therein.
 Searches of lockers or desks (but not the personal contents that are in the lockers or desks) may be undertaken by the Principal or Assistant-Principal for any reason, at any time, without notice and without student consent.
 Students are expected, however, to assume full responsibility for the security of the contents of their lockers and desks.

 Posters and Notices

 Materials for display in the hallways or foyers must be approved by the Principal.
 Materials for display in the classrooms must have the approval of the classroom teacher.

-There is a telephones available for student use located in the main foyer.
+There is a telephone available for student use located in the main foyer.

 You should be aware that our school has video surveillance cameras in the hallways and entrances.
 The primary purpose is to enhance the safety of our students and to deter theft and vandalism.

 You are expected to apply yourself diligently to your work.
 The school recognizes the differences in the ability and aptitude of its students and seeks, as much as possible, ways to meet both your interest and your abilities.